SpectraL519/cpp-gl/docs/graph.md

 #### Types

 > [!NOTE]
-> All of the utility types listed below are defined in the `gl::types` namespace
+> All of the utility types listed below are defined in the [gl/graph.hpp](/include/gl/graph.hpp) header file.

 - `default_vertex_distance_type = std::int64_t` : Defines the default type for distance between vertices.
 This is used in the absence of a weight type definition in the `edge_properties_type` of a graph.
 - `vertex_distance`